rodneygauna/astro-momments/README.md

 ### Tips

-- Keep asteroids inside your cyan collection field to fill their meter
+- Keep asteroids inside your collection field to fill their meter
 - Sharp turns slow you down—plan your movements!
 - Moving reduces your collection radius, so stop to collect more efficiently
 - Watch the collection meter above each asteroid to track your progress

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites